Skip to main content

 Everything you need to know about running an authenticated scan

-Throughout this example we will be using 178.79.154.6 where we are hosting our test application, you may use a fully qualified domain name (FQDN) or IP address.
+Throughout this example, we will be using 18.207.245.49, where we are hosting our test application.
+You may use a fully qualified domain name (FQDN) or IP address.

 Adding a target

-Head to the targets page and click + Add Targets as you would with any other target:
+Head to the targets page, and click + Add Targets > External web application:

 Adding authentications